 If you are in board and lodging or charity-supported accommodation you also may not be entitled to LHA.

 You may still be entitled to Housing Benefit to help with your rent as the rules for calculating the actual entitlement to benefit have not changed.
 The amount you qualify for will still be affected by your income, capital and personal circumstances.
 The presence of non-dependants in the household will also affect your benefit, unless you are in receipt of a Disability Living Allowance care component or are registered blind.

 The amount of LHA you can get depends on:

 LHA does not depend on how much rent you pay, but you cannot receive more LHA than the amount you pay for rent.

 The LHA rates may be different depending on which area you live in.
 These rates are set by the Valuation Office Agency (VOA), based on local rents.
 Remember that you may get less than the LHA rate depending on your personal income and circumstances.

 In most cases LHA will be paid directly to you, into a bank or building society account.
-Payments will be made fortnightly or monthly in arrears.
+Payments will be made fortnightly, four weekly or monthly in arrears.
 If you wish, you can arrange for your bank or building society to pay your rent directly from your account to your landlord.